razum2um/chewy_resque/README.md

 The resque does *not* use Chewy's `atomic` update, since that functionality is deeply linked with Chewy's syncronous update mechanism.

-Instead, ChewyResque will bind itself to the `#after_commit` callback, which means that it will only trigger a new job after a complete database transaction.
-This behaviour also ensures that only one job is enqueued per transaction.

 However, if you have multiple database transactions, the resque will still queue multiple jobs.
 The same is true when you enqueue jobs manually.